fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Android MITM |<a href="https://www.eff.org/deeplinks/2022/04/mobile-mitm-intercepting-your-android-app-traffic-go">Mobile MitM: Intercepting your Android App Traffic On the Go</a>
 | BLE |<a href="https://cybervelia.com/?p=733">Mobile Bug Bounty Hunting?
 Enter BLE</a>
 | Lab |<a href="https://trustedsec.com/blog/set-up-an-android-hacking-lab-for-0">Set Up an Android Hacking Lab for $0 </a>

-<a href="https://securitycafe.ro/2022/09/05/mobilepentesting101bypassingbiometricauthentication/">MOBILE PENTESTING 101 – BYPASSING BIOMETRIC AUTHENTICATION</a>
+| Biometric Bypass |<a href="https://securitycafe.ro/2022/09/05/mobile-pentesting-101-bypassing-biometric-authentication/">MOBILE PENTESTING 101 – BYPASSING BIOMETRIC AUTHENTICATION</a>

 <a href="https://dphoeniixx.medium.com/chainingtelegrambugstostealsessionrelatedfilesc90eac4749bd">Chaining bugs in Telegram for Android app to steal sessionrelated files</a>